Whimsy Stick

 The Indoor Session Structure

 Same five-step sequence as outdoors.
-The complete method is in the Flirt Pole Training Guide.
+The complete method is in indoor flirt pole training.
 Indoors, the all-done cue and cooldown are especially important because the dog has no backyard to decompress in after the session ends.

 1